blubeam/blubeam.github.io/all_collections/_posts/2023-11-25-arcgis-adventures.md

 thumbnail: "assets/images/arcgis-adventures/thumb.jpg"
 ---

-After reading this [article](https://www.audubon.org/feature/aerial-odysseys-bird-migration-americas) which displays beautiful interactive maps detailing american migratory paths and current tracking technologies.
-Additionally seeing opportunities to contribute towards conservation I have decided to learn ArcGIS
+After reading this [article](https://www.audubon.org/feature/aerial-odysseys-bird-migration-americas) which displays beautiful interactive maps detailing american migratory paths and current tracking technologies and  seeing opportunities to contribute towards conservation I have decided to learn ArcGIS.

-and what better to do that than to map my five favourite local birds!
+What better to do that than to map my five favourite local birds, using ArcMap 10.7.1.

 So looking for data process online I came across nbnatlas.org which is a wonderful resource, containing the UK's largest collection of biodiversity information.